About the Post

-Raw Vegan, Blood Type O and the Paleo Diet – what do they have in common?
+Raw Vegan, Blood Type O, Paleo, Low Carb High Fat Diets – what do they have in common?

 Have you experienced enormous benefits from changing your diet?
 So big that you became a crusader for the plan that changed your life?